Starscream-11813/Starscream-11813.github.io/_posts/2017-01-01-a-brief-history-of-time.md

   - Non-fiction
 ---

 My first foray into the realm of theoretical cosmology.
-This is, perhaps, my most favorite book of all time.
+This is, perhaps, my favorite book of all time.